HOW WE WORK

 The wider crisis in young adult mental health is reflected in our universities with students dropping out with mental health problems and, tragically, an increase in student suicides.

 "I founded BRIT to support and improve young adult mental health and fitness throughout the UK with the advice and guidance from over 50 Charity Chief Executives and the tremendous support from inspirational high profile figures.
 To reduce high overheads and administrative costs, BRIT does not employ staff and relies on voluntary support, gifted professional services, donations and sponsorship.
 Inspirational Ambassadors and Advisors continue to champion our work and whilst this strengthens our UK-wide impact, corporate support, sponsorship and donations enable our work to continue.

 In recent years there has been a significant increase in young adult mental health difficulties which are being compounded by the COVID-19 coronavirus pandemic.
 If there was ever a time for charities, governing bodies, institutions, businesses and philanthropists to collaborate, it is now.

 I believe that to successfully improve the mental health and fitness of young adults throughout the UK at a critical time in their lives, we have to take a collectively powerful approach.
 We are doing this through the delivery of the annual BRIT Challenge as a UK-wide inclusive feel good February fundraiser.
 Every university, college specialist colleges and Students' Union are invited to enter teams to both improve young adult mental health and raise vital funds.
-To grow, and strengthen, the BRIT Challenge requires support from across the Education, Sport and Charity sector and I am thrilled that this support is growing."
+To grow, and strengthen, the BRIT Challenge requires support from across the Education, Sport and Charity sectors and I am thrilled that this support is growing."